People joke about cats and their finicky eating habits, but it’s actually a serious issue if your cat won’t eat.

 You may have discovered that certain foods, such as liver or canned tuna, can act as appetite stimulants for certain cats.
 Remember to only offer these foods in small amounts.
 Large quantities may harm your pet by causing deficiencies or an overabundance of certain vitamins.

 Instead of relying on people food, try encouraging your cat to eat commercial canned food.
-You may find that heating the food or mixing in fish oil, broth, or cooked egg could entice your picky cat to eat.
+You may find that heating the food or mixing in fish oil, broth (make sure it does not contain onions, which are toxic to cats), or cooked egg could entice your picky cat to eat.
 If your cat still won’t eat, take the food away and provide fresh food later in the day.
 If the food is left to harden and become stale, your cat may learn to avoid it in the future.

 If your cat has been eating human food exclusively, be sure to transition your pet over several weeks by mixing together your pet’s favorite people food with cat food.
 Over time, you should be able to change the ratio until your pet is eating only cat food.